 For several years, the Archdiocese had a standing joint Committee on Parish Management Software that worked in cooperation with National Stewardship Ministries, and the Archdiocese Departments of Administration, Finance and Information Technologies.
 The Committee was made up of individuals with expertise and experience in project management, software engineering, accounting, tax law, parish management and more.
 This committee met with the management teams of the top parish software providers, evaluated parish management software programs available and chose Parish Data Systems (PDS), a subsidiary of ACS, as the most suitable program for the needs of our parishes.
 Benefits include favorable pricing due to number of parishes, greater ease of reporting to the Metropolis and Archdiocese through compatible formats, and better support through improved communication between parishes and the software provider.
 The rollout for implementation in the parishes is currently underway.
 Parishes that adopt in the initial phase of the program will receive the software, training and migration of data with funding provided by the Archdiocese.
-The Archdiocese recently created a full-time position to manage the implementation and ongoing operation of the Parish Software Initiative.
+The Archdiocese created a full-time position to manage the implementation and ongoing operation of the Parish Software Initiative.
+Call 212-774-0273, email: emsmith@goarch.org or visit www.goarch.org/departments/finance/osi.